oracoraque/slop_fork/README.md

 + `part` Parts channel
 + `auth` Sends NICK / USER to server
 + `identify` Identifies with NickServ
++ `load` Use a module at the given path (Alias: use)
++ `unload` Unload a module with provided name
++ `getModule` Returns a given module, so you can conceivably interact with it

 ## Events

 You may listen for any of these events.
-Also support for arbitrary modes, defined +mode -mode e.g. `+v`
+Also support for arbitrary modes, defined +mode -mode e.g. `+v`.
+The `msg` event consumes both channel and user messages.
+The `channel msg` event consumes only channel messages,  `user msg` applies to only user messages, and so forth.
+This rule apples to `msg`, `notice`, and `mode`.

 + `connect`
 + `notice`